Group Family Child Care Home Regulations for Licensure

 9. Provider must make the Group Family Child Care Home Regulations for Licensure available to prospective parents/guardians and the parents/guardians of the children in care.

 |Title||218||Department of Human Services|

 |Part||7||Group Family Child Care Home Regulations for Licensure|

 |Type of Filing||Direct Final Amendment|

 R.I.
 Gen. Laws § 40-13.2

 Purpose and Reason :

-This rule defines the requirements for all Family Child Care Licensed Providers as determined by the Rhode Island Department of Human Services and the Federal Administration for Children and Families.
-Specific changes to the rule are as follows:
+This rule defines the requirements for all Group Family Child Care Licensed Providers as determined by the Rhode Island Department of Human Services and the Federal Administration for Children and Families.
+DHS is proposing one amendment as follows:

 Supersedes : 214-RICR-40-00-7